 - Railings – railing installations in showers and bathtubs can prevent falls and accidents.

 Garage renovation is an example of a major remodel that needs to be done properly in order to be safe and permitted by local laws.
-Unpermitted remodels can affect your home’s resale value in the future.
-An experience contractor in Connecticut will know the laws in your area and help you acquire any of the required permits before getting started.
+Un-permitted remodels can affect your home’s resale value in the future.
+An experienced contractor in Connecticut will know the laws in your area and help you acquire any of the required permits before getting started.

 Finding the Right Contractor